ArjayReyes/CS-151-Tully/README.md

             1. If information does not pass a specific check, a popup tells the user what they need
         2. Leads to a success screen
     9. Signup Success Screen
-        1. Displays “Successfully signed up!” text
+        1. Displays “Successfully signed up!” text & user's ID
         2. Allows user to go back to the main screen
     10. Login Screen
         1. Submit button now checks the given username/password and opens the library screen if all necessary checks are passed